 Some drugs are available in the United States that are not the subject of an FDA-approved NDA.
 In 2011, the FDA's Center for Drug Evaluation and Research ("CDER") Office of Compliance modified its enforcement policy with regard to the marketing of such "unapproved" marketed drugs.
 Under CDER's revised guidance, the FDA encourages manufacturers to obtain NDA approvals for such drugs by requiring unapproved versions to be removed from the market after an approved version has been introduced, subject to a grace period at the FDA's discretion.
 This grace period is intended to allow an orderly transition of supply to the market and to mitigate any potential related drug shortage.
 Depending on the length of the grace period and the time it takes for subsequent applications to be approved, this may result in a period of de facto market exclusivity to the first manufacturer that has obtained an approved NDA for the previously unapproved marketed drug.
 We may seek FDA approval for certain unapproved marketed drug products through the 505(b)(2) regulatory pathway.
 Even if we receive approval for an NDA under Section 505(b)(2), the FDA may not take timely enforcement action against companies marketing unapproved versions of the drug; therefore, we cannot be sure that that we will receive the benefit of any de facto exclusive marketing period or that we will fully recoup the expenses incurred to obtain an approval.
 In addition, certain competitors and others have objected to the FDA's interpretation of Section 505(b)(2).
-If the FDA's interpretation of Section 505(b)(2) is successfully challenged, this could delay or even prevent the FDA from approving any NDA that we submit under Section 505(b)(2).
+If the FDA's interpretation of Section 505(b)(2).
+If the FDA's interpretation of Section 505(b)(2).